 ASUM has officially recognized Iota, Iota, Iota (Triota), the Women's Studies Honor Society, as a student group.
 The Women's and Gender Studies Program is excited to begin recruiting interested students for Triota this spring.

-Women's and Gender Studies, an interdisciplinary program founded in 1971, encourages the production, discussion, and dissemination of knowledge about women’s experiences, oppressions, and achievements, in Montana, the U.S., and the world.
+In the 1970s, the University of Montana began offering courses for credit in Women’s Studies.
 In the last decade, this focus has broadened to include study of the social and cultural construction of gender, sex, and sexualities.
-By fostering awareness of cultural and international diversity, as well as of the circulations of power mediated by race, class, age, and sexual orientation, Women’s and Gender Studies encourages students to think critically and to envision justice for all peoples.
+Women’s, Gender and Sexualities studies encourages the production, discussion, and dissemination of knowledge about women’s experiences, oppressions, and achievements, in Montana, the U.S., and the world.
+By fostering awareness of cultural and international diversity, as well as of the circulation of power and privilege mediated by race, class, age, ability, ethnicity and sexual orientation, Women’s, Gender and Sexuality Studies encourages students to think critically and to envision justice for all peoples.